Chetan061/Linear-Regression/README.md

-# Linear-Regression car Price task
+# Linear-Regression car Price task.

 # Objective
  Identify the Which Platform have more impact on Price.